gabrielanyosa1/ETLNewsletters/README.md

 ### Key Functionalities

+- **Background Email Processing**: Continuous email processing with sleep prevention, automated backups, and progress notifications.
 - **Email Extraction and Filtering**: Extracts and filters emails based on specified criteria, handling large volumes of data while respecting Gmail API rate limits.
 - **Incremental Data Handling**: Manages incremental email updates to avoid duplicate entries in the dataset.
 - **Data Synchronization with MongoDB**: Synchronizes email data with a MongoDB collection, ensuring consistency between the JSON dataset and the database.
 Supports both Atlas Clusters and Community Edition.
-    - **Local MongoDB Instance Provisioning**: Confirmed functionality to provision and connect to a local MongoDB instance via the Community Edition, with automatic syncing and database updates when running `sync_mongodb.py`.
-This ensures continuity even if the initial connection was to an Atlas cluster.
+    - **Local MongoDB Instance Provisioning**: Confirmed functionality to provision and connect to a local MongoDB instance via the Community Edition, with automatic syncing and database updates.
+- **Progress Tracking and Notifications**: Real-time progress tracking with email notifications and automated backups every 1000 documents.
+- **Sleep Prevention**: Keeps system active during long-running processes using native macOS capabilities.
 - **Data Quality Analysis**: Verifies data quality in MongoDB, examining factors such as content length, top senders, daily distribution, and keyword analysis.
 - **Logging and Error Handling**: Implements robust logging to facilitate debugging and ensure traceability in case of errors or failed processes.